 Shirts, socks, and underwear for seven days

-- My housecoat and slippers (Wrong choice because I didn’t end up using them, so they took up space in my suitcase)
+• My housecoat and slippers (a poor choice because I didn’t end up using them, so they took up space in my suitcase)

 We decided to each take one small backpack for our “personal item” and one 4-wheeled, hardcover suitcase for carry-on luggage.
 Whenever we got through security, on or off a plane or train, or before leaving a hotel, we go through our routine checklist: five people, five backpacks, and five rolling suitcases (one time, we almost left someone’s carry-on bag behind on a train we took to Prague.)